carlosperate/ArduinoCore-Template/README.md

 - Find the "Arduino Core Template" core and click its "Install" button
 - Done! 🎉
   You can now select the "Arduino Core Template" from the `tools/board` menu.

+## ArduinoCore-API library

+WIP - Include info about the API repo and why it is not included here.

 ## Arduino IDE minimum version